 |£5,000 to £10,000||£455||£410|

 Multiply the claim amount by 0.05 to calculate 5% of the claim value.
-Round the figure down to the nearest one pence (1p) where necessary.
+You should round the figure down to the nearest one pence (1p) where necessary.

 There is usually a fee to pay if you go to a court or a tribunal in England or Wales.
 Those who are receiving a low income, or on certain benefits may be able to get money off court or tribunal fees.

-Court Fees Small Claim: Calculating Small Claims Court Interest in the United Kingdom
+Court Fees When Making a Money Claim in the United Kingdom